 - user:jane@example.com

 The role property specifies which IAM role to grant (e.g., “roles/viewer”).
-The members array lists all identities that should have this role.
-ConsentStoreIamBinding is authoritative for the specified role: it replaces any existing members for that role.
+The members array lists all identities that receive this role; ConsentStoreIamBinding is authoritative for this role, meaning it replaces any existing members for that role.
 The consentStoreId and dataset properties identify which consent store to configure.

 import * as pulumi from "@pulumi/pulumi";